• Skip to primary navigation

 🧾 Substitutions

-Pumpkin pie spice.
-You can DIY your own pumpkin pie spice by mixing together 1 tablespoon plus 1 teaspoon of ground cinnamon (or 5 teaspoons) along with 1 teaspoon ground nutmeg, 1 teaspoon ground ginger, and ¼ teaspoon of ground cloves or allspice.
-Mix together and then use as much as directed.
-Save the rest for future recipes for up to 3 months.
+2. DIY Pumpkin Pie Spice: Mix 1 tablespoon plus 1 teaspoon of ground cinnamon, 1 teaspoon of ground nutmeg, 1 teaspoon of ground ginger, and ¼ teaspoon of ground cloves or allspice.
+Store any leftovers for future use for up to 3 months.

 👪Add-Ins